Is There Mail Delivery On MLK Day?

 — USPS Help (@USPSHelp) January 19, 2019

-Although the mail situation is pretty standard for a federal holiday, this particular MLK Day is a little different due to one big factor: The ongoing government shutdown.
+Although the mail situation is pretty standard for a federal holiday, this particular MLK Day is a little different due to one big factor: the ongoing government shutdown.
 With hundreds of thousands of federal employees furloughed during the shutdown, there are quite a few spots that are closed today that would otherwise be open to the public.

-Many historical spots are museums that honor Martin Luther King, Jr. are federally funded — meaning they’ve been impacted as a result of the government shutdown.
+Many historical spots, like museums that honor Martin Luther King, Jr., are federally funded — meaning they’ve been impacted as a result of the government shutdown.
 Tourists attempting to visit and honor the fallen civil rights leader should check beforehand to see if the spots are open, or if they’ve been closed until the shutdown is resolved.

-Both the Martin Luther King, Jr. National Historical Park and the Tuskegee Airman National Historic Site have been closed for the duration of the shutdown, and will stay closed even on MLK Day.
+Both the Martin Luther King, Jr. National Historical Park and the Tuskegee Airman National Historic Site have been closed for the duration of the shutdown and will stay closed even on MLK Day.
 It has now been over a month since the shutdown began.